 Can I suspend my cover for a limited period of time?

 Yes, it is possible to apply to have your membership temporarily suspended if you are planning to travel overseas or if you are experiencing financial hardship (conditions apply).

-Does Health Care Insurance have a list of recognised and approved providers?
+Does Health Care Insurance have a list of recognised and approved funds?

 Yes they do.
-You can call Health Care Insurance on 1800 804 950 to check on a provider’s approved status.
+You can call Health Care Insurance on 1800 804 950 to check on a funds approved status.